IanusInferus/typemake/README.md

 Different OSs use different ABIs on the same CPU architecture.

-\* Linux for other CPU architectures are supported by specifying toolchain commands and flags.
+\* Supported CPU architectures for Linux are x86/x64/armv7a/arm64/riscv64.
+For non-x64 CPU architectures, it is neccessary to specify toolchain commands and flags.

 ## Dependencies